DJumanto/dummymodulerecon/README.md

 - Reconnaissance and Digital Footprinting tools
 - How to use NMAP as Service scanner
 - How to use Rustscan as Port scanner
-- Hot to use Gobuster as active directory scanning
+- Hot to use Gobuster as directory scanner
 - How to verify service vulnerability using NMAP script
-- Introduction to WebKiller
-- Introduction to WafWuf
+- Subdomain enumeration using subfinder

 ## Mohon Dibaca Sebelum Lanjut